tomekrozalski/landofhop-sveltekit/README.md

 There is also a kind of database for images: AWS S3.
 I connect the app with it through Amazon CloudFront.

+Static texts do not come from any database, I use `svelte-intl` powered with JSON files (they live in `src/lib/utils/dictionary/` folder).

 I use pure CSS with CSS variables.
 PostCSS is needed only for media-queries variables.
 I use just one utility library, `lodash-es`.
 Besides that all other dependencies are used to a limited extent, like `d3` for charts on statistics pages.
 Most of them are used only in the admin pages (dashboard) to generate slugs (`slugify`, `nanoid`), authenticate (`jsonwebtoken`), save an images (`potrace`, `sharp`, `svgo`, `buffer-image-size`), validate form fields (`yup`), transform dates (`date-fns`) or get data from other services (web scraping with `puppeteer`).
 I hope that with such simple tools the application is truly scalable.

 ## Workspace configuration